-Introduction to Pharmacy will provide you with the skills and knowledge required to provide assistance to customers and to work as part of a pharmacy team.
-On completion you should have an understanding of the requirements and boundaries of the pharmacy assistant job role and identify when to refer to a senior staff member or pharmacist.
+The Introduction to Pharmacy course will provide you with the skills and knowledge required to provide assistance to customers in a community pharmacy team.
+On completion you should have an understanding of the requirements and boundaries of the pharmacy assistant position and identify when to refer to a senior staff member or pharmacist.

 This course has been structured to provide you with this knowledge, as well as a range of retail operational tasks and customer service skills.